CAUCORASEKO/My_portfolio/README.md

         For the Svelte application: http://localhost:5173
         For the API (heatmap): http://localhost:5002/heatmap

-Troubleshooting Tips
+**Troubleshooting Tips**

 Check Docker Status:
 Make sure Docker is running.
 If you encounter issues, restart Docker Desktop.

-    Check Logs:
+**Check Logs**:

 If the application is not running as expected, check the Docker container logs:

 bash

 docker logs <container_id>

-Port Conflicts:
+**Port Conflicts**:

 Ensure no other services are running on ports 8081 or 5002.
 Use lsof -i :<port> to check and kill -9 <PID> to stop them if necessary.